 An examination may not be passed even if you can hit your opponent

 Even when I was a member of the Kumamoto Prefectural Police, I had opportunities to practise with general Kendo enthusiasts, but after I retired, I had more opportunities to do so.
 Some of them are challenging for Shiai, and some of them continue to do Keiko looking forward to a drink after practice, but I think the majority of them have Dan examinations as their main goal.

 The All Japan Kendo Federation (AJKF) stipulates the criteria for granting titles and Dan grades in Article 15 of the “Rules for Examination of Titles and Dan Grades” as follows:

 - 1st Dan is for those who are studying the basics of Kendo and have a decent skill level.

 - 2nd Dan is for those who are in the process of mastering the basics of Kendo and have a good skill level.

-- 3rd Dan is for those who have mastered the basics of Kendo and have a very good skill level.
+- 3rd Dan is for those who have learned the basics of Kendo and have a very good skill level.